spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/11-monitoring.md

 management.endpoints.web.exposure.include=prometheus
 ```

-Disable the application’s security which allows for a simple Prometheus configuration to scrape monitoring information by setting the following property.
+Disable the application’s security, which allows for a simple Prometheus configuration to scrape monitoring information by setting the following property:

 ```bash
 spring.cloud.streamapp.security.enabled=false
 ```

-The following steps will start up Prometheus, Grafana, and the local service discovery application.
+The next steps is to start up Prometheus, Grafana, and the local service discovery application.

-Clone the Data Flow github repository for tagged release and change to the prometheus/docker folder:
+First, clone the Data Flow Github repository for the tagged release and change to the `prometheus/docker` folder, as follows:

 ```bash
 cd ./src/grafana/prometheus/docker
 ```

-Set the SCDF_HOST_IP environment variable to the IP address of your local host.
-Use the real IP address and not the localhost/127.0.0.1.
-You can use ifconfig to find out your IP address.
+Next, set the `SCDF_HOST_IP` environment variable to the IP address of your local host, as follows:

 ```bash
 export SCDF_HOST_IP=<YOUR locahost IP address>
 ```

+Use the real IP address and not `localhost/127.0.0.1`.
+You can use `ifconfig` to find out your IP address.

-In many cases the provided find_host_ip.sh script will give you the IP address.
+In many cases, the `find_host_ip.sh` script (included in the distribution) can give you the IP address.
+To use it, run the following command:

 ```bash
 source ./find_host_ip.sh
 ```

-Start Prometheus, Grafana + Service-Discovery using docker-compose.
+Now you can start Prometheus and Grafana + Service-Discovery by using `docker-compose`, as follows:

 ```bash
 docker-compose up -d --build
 ```

-Check the containers have started:
+You should check that the containers have started by using the `docker ps` command, as the following example shows (with output):

 ```bash
 docker ps